Mili (veil)

 Mili (羃䍦 (mìlí)) is a type of Chinese veil which originated from Hufu of the Rong and Yi people cultures.
-In the Sui to early Tang dynasties, the mili was typically to a body-long veil which was used to conceal the body of women; it was a form of burnoose which was burqua-like.
+In the Sui to early Tang dynasties, the mili was typically to a body-long veil which was used to conceal the body of women.
+However, men can also wear it; it was a form of burnoose which was burqua-like.
 The full-body mili then evolved into the weimao by the end of the Sui dynasty.
 (Note: A weimao was a veiled-hat which only covered the face instead of the whole body.
 The veil was shoulder-length.)
 The full-body mili continued to be worn in the Tang dynasty,but started to lose popularity by the middle of the 7th century.
 It eventually disappeared completely by 705 AD.
 Some Tang dynasty mili also only covered the women's face and neck areas.

 Cultural significance

 Despite its foreign origins rooted in the Rong and Yi cultures, the full-body mili was perceived as an expression of highest propriety in the Central plains.
 This was also recorded in the New book of Tang, which described the mili as "originating from the barbarians" but was ideal to protect women's modesty as it covered and hid the entire body.